masudsaiful/javascript-async-await-step-by-step-tutorial/README.md

 Player3: x
 ```

 **Story: Chapter4** - Inspite of separating the **randomLockers** and **randomPlayers** functions, developers find themselves facing the team leader again, receiving feedback from code reviewers.
 Now, the random functions which are executing to output the lottery system result need to be defined as separate independent functions outside the **parent** function scope entirely.
 Besides these it's not looking so good that all **setTimeout** functions are defined serially with different time-out parameter.
 So, these need to be encapsulated in such a way that all **setTimeout** functions are compacted into a centrally managed **callback** function, which receives a **timeout** parameter that can be passed to all its **nested child** functions.
-This way lottery display should maintain by the **setTinmeout** function sequentially.
+This way lottery display should maintain by the **setTimeout** function sequentially.
 ```javascript
 players = ['A', 'B', 'C', 'D'] const randomPlayers = (param1 = null) => {